HowTo: Raspberry Pi – Mount drive in Linux

 1x Micro SD card 64GB Buy at Amazon

 Before you can mount your drive, you should check whether it has already been recognized.
-This way you can also find out the name of the partition which you will integrate later.
+This way you can also find out the name of the partition that you will mount later.

 By entering the command